-We have efficient processes and we work hard to ensure your case is resolved quickly.
+We have structured processes and work hard to resolve your case quickly.

-An impartial third party, a mediator, helps people in a legal dispute negotiate with one another.
-It's often used when people have obvious conflicts with each other.
+An impartial third party, the mediator, helps people in a legal dispute negotiate with one another.
+It's often used when people have impassable conflicts with each other.

-This is a common dispute resolution method for groups of two or more people.
+This is a common dispute-resolution method for groups of two or more people.
 Facilitation is the best way to ensure each group has a voice and is heard before reaching an agreement.
-It's led by a third party facilitator.
+A third party will lead the process.

 A third party with experience in legal matters assists in the dispute.
 The conciliator can give both parties sound litigation and dispute resolution advice.
 This method is often employed for equal opportunity disputes.

-Both parties in the dispute present their cases to an independent third person and are bound by the decision this third party makes.
-This method is most often used for industrial relations disputes, or contractual disputes between businesses.
+Both parties in the dispute present their cases to an independent third person and are bound by this third party's decision.
+This method is often used for industrial relations or contractual disputes between businesses.